billbillbilly/urbanworm/README.md

  brew install gdal
 ```

+#### install the package
 The package urabnworm can be installed with `pip`:
 ```sh
 pip install urban-worm
 ```

-To install the develop version from this repo:
+To install the development version from this repo:
 ``` sh
 pip install -e git+https://github.com/billbillbilly/urbanworm.git#egg=urban-worm
 ```